The Bankrate promise

 The Discover it® Cash Back will likely be worth it for people who can change up their spending each quarter to maximize their bonus category earnings.
-Considering Discover announces its categories well in advance, many will find this doable.
+It also comes with good card protections.
 Further, this card has no annual fee, so you don’t need to worry about the cost of membership outweighing the rewards.

 That said, the Discover it® Cash Back may not be the right fit for everyone.
 It requires activating the rotating categories each quarter, and if you forget to do this, you’ll miss out on the card’s most valuable rewards.
+Considering Discover no longer announces its categories in advance, it also makes it hard to maximize your earnings.
 While it’s relatively easy to activate the bonus categories online, on the mobile app or over the phone, it still takes a little bit of effort.